dphilipson/transducist/README.md

 ```ts
 import { chainFrom } from "transducist";
 ```
-Start a chain by calling `chainFrom()` on any iterable, including an array or a string.
+Start a chain by calling `chainFrom()` on any iterable, such as an array, a string, or an ES6 `Set`.
 ```ts
 const result = chainFrom(["a", "bb", "ccc", "dddd", "eeeee"])
 ```